 If you continue your walk along the coast you will reach the next very cute village called El Puertito De Adeje.
 We stopped there for lunch, it was perfect!

 We highly suggest that you visit La Caleta.
-It’s one of the most charming coastal village in Tenerife.
+It’s one of the most charming coastal villages in Tenerife.

 14. Playa de Las Américas, one of the hotspots in Tenerife

-Next to Costa Adeje, you will find another major tourists resort, called Playa de Las Americas.
-This place is rather busy with lots of of hotel.
+Next to Costa Adeje, you will find another major tourist resort, called Playa de Las Americas.
+This place is rather busy with lots of hotels.
 However, the beach is stunning!

 It is also one of the best spots in Tenerife to go surfing.
 If you’ve never tried surfing before, this would be a great place to start.
 There are many surf shops and surf schools along the coast.

 Many think that Playa de Las Américas is for young travelers due to its surfing atmosphere and the many bars in the area.
 However, Las Américas is also very family-friendly and accessible to everyone.